The Imposter Syndrome Resolution Intensive

 Professional achievements have proven your capabilities through real results and measurable success.
 You’ve earned your position, but somehow each accomplishment just raises the bar for what you think you need to prove next.

-Once we resolve what is underlying those responses, all your other tools, skills, and strategies become exponentially more effective.
+Once we resolve what is underlying those responses, all your other tools, skills, and strategies you learned from your coach become exponentially more effective.

 The problem Is not your competence, Strategy, or skill level